sgusagsd/fluent-bit-out-syslog/README.md

 Add the following output section to your Fluent Bit configuration file.
 Note that the `EnableTLS` and `InsecureSkipVerify` configurations are optional and only needed if you are connecting to an endpoint that supports TLS.
-By default, both of thos optional fields are false.
+By default, both of those optional fields are false.

 ```
 [OUTPUT]